Wells High School (Wells, Nevada)

 Wells High School is a public school located in Wells, Nevada, United States.
 It has an enrollment of 118 students in grades 9 through 12.
 The school primarily serves students from Wells, as well as a number of students from Clover Valley, Metropolis, Montello, Oasis, and Deeth.
 Wells High School made AYP in 2010.
 Under No Child Left Behind, a school makes Adequate Yearly Progress (AYP) if it achieves the minimum levels of improvement determined by the state of Nevada in terms of student performance and other accountability measures.

 History

-Wells High School was established in 1914 and suffered extensive damage in 2008 when Wells, Nevada was hit with a 6.0 earthquake.
+Wells High School was established in 1914 and suffered extensive damage in 2008 when a 6.0 earthquake hit Wells, Nevada.

-Wells High School's gymnasium and auditorium building had significant damage from the shaking and required $2.478 million worth of work that was completed by the beginning of the 2008/2009 school year (about 6 months).
+Wells High School's gymnasium and auditorium building had significant damage from the shaking.
+It required $2.478 million worth of work that was completed by the beginning of the 2008/2009 school year (about 6 months).
 This project was achieved and the building was indeed ready for use by the beginning of the school year.
-Earthquake damage was repaired in an up-to-code fashion, but only those elements that were damaged were repaired.
+Earthquake damage was repaired in an up-to-code fashion, but only those damaged elements that were damaged were repaired.
 Thus, the building was partially seismically strengthened.